Sahil-Patra/Fraud-Transaction-Detection/README.md

 ---

 ## Data Source
 This dataset is a simulated dataset of original and fraudulent transactions, and only has the main core details of a transaction.
- ● TRANSACTION_ID: A unique identifier for the transaction ● TX_DATETIME: Date and time at which the transaction occurs ● CUSTOMER_ID:Theidentifier for the customer.
-Each customer has a unique identifier ● TERMINAL_ID: The identifier for the merchant (or more precisely the terminal).
-Each terminal has a unique identifier ● TX_AMOUNT:Theamount of the transaction.
+ ● TRANSACTION_ID: A unique identifier for the transaction.
+ ● TX_DATETIME: Date and time at which the transaction occurs.
+ ● CUSTOMER_ID:Theidentifier for the customer.
+Each customer has a unique identifier.
+ ● TERMINAL_ID: The identifier for the merchant (or more precisely the terminal).
+Each terminal has a unique identifier.
+ ● TX_AMOUNT:Theamount of the transaction.
- ● TX_FRAUD:Abinary variable, with the value 0 for a legitimate transaction, 1 for a fraudulent transaction
+ ● TX_FRAUD:Abinary variable, with the value 0 for a legitimate transaction, 1 for a fraudulent transaction.

 ---